rams1996/User-Authentication-using-Voice-Recognition/README.md

 At the time of recognition, input voice signal is recorded and its codebook is computed and compared with the codebooks stored in the database.
 If a match is found the recognized speaker details is displayed, else error message is displayed.

+This is an entire voice recognition system with 9 functionalities

 To run this program, record a few voices and store it in .wav format in the same destination as the code.